mkristien/workshop_210215/zeny_v_it.md

 Hamilton has published more than 130 papers, proceedings and reports about sixty projects and six major programs.
 She is one of the people credited with coining the term "**software engineering**".
 On November 22, 2016, Hamilton received the Presidential Medal of Freedom from president Barack Obama for her work leading to the development of on-board flight software for NASA's Apollo Moon missions.

+###1970s

+### Adele Goldberg

+Adele Goldberg ( https://en.wikipedia.org/wiki/Adele_Goldberg_(computer_scientist) ), (born July 22, 1945) is a computer scientist who participated in developing the programming language Smalltalk-80 and various concepts related to object-oriented programming while a researcher at the Xerox Palo Alto Research Center (PARC), in the 1970s.[1]
+She was born in Cleveland, Ohio, and grew up in Chicago, Illinois.
+She received her bachelor's degree in mathematics at the University of Michigan in Ann Arbor, and a master's degree in information science from the University of Chicago.
+She received her PhD in information science from the University of Chicago in 1973.
+She completed her dissertation, "Computer-Assisted Instruction: The Application of Theorem-proving to Adaptive Response Analysis," while working as a research associate at Stanford University.[1]
+She also served as a visiting researcher at Stanford University.[2]

 ### 1990s

 #### Brenda Laurel